jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrade-management-overview.rst

 .. _upgrade-management-overview-ul-smx-y2m-cmb:

+-   Validate the list of new images with the target release.
+If you are using a private registry for installs/upgrades, you must populate your private registry with the new images prior to bootstrap and/or patch application.

 -   **Configuration Verification**: Ensure that the following configurations are verified before you proceed with the upgrade on the |prod-dc|
     and subclouds: